In this article several useful characteristics of silicon in agriculture are discussed.

 Soil and leaf testing

-Eco Growth has a laboratory dedicated to the complete analysis of soil and leaf samples, with the ability to design and custom blend granular and liquid fertilisers to meet individual soil and crop needs.
-ACO certified blends are also available if required.
+Eco Growth has a laboratory dedicated to the complete analysis of soil and leaf samples, with the ability to design and custom blend granular and liquid fertilisers in Australia to meet individual soil and crop needs.
+Eco Growth ACO Certified Organic Fertiliser Blends are also available if required.

 1 Jay Anderson, Ken Pegg, Lindy Coates, Liz Dann, Tony Cooke, Luke Smith and Jay Dean.
 2004.
 “Silicon and disease management in avocados.”
 Fruit Pathology Team, Horticulture and Forestry Science, Department of Primary Industries and Fisheries, Queensland.
 Talking Avocados 15: 23-25